ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 A label policy consists of:

 - A set of labels.
-- The scope of the label policy, meaning the users or groups included in the policy.
+- The scope of the label policy, meaning the users and groups included in the policy.
 - The settings of the label policy described above (default label, justification, mandatory label, and help link).

 You can include a user in multiple label policies, and the user will see all of the sensitivity labels from those policies.
 However, a user will see only the policy settings from the label policy with the highest priority.

-Therefore, you typically want your most specific label policy, such as the **Policy for leadership team** shown below, to appear at the **bottom** of the list, and your most general label policy, such as the **Policy for everyone** show below, to appear at the **top**.
-In this case, to re-order the policies so that the most specific policy is at the bottom, choose the ellipsis on the right > **Move down**.

 If a user or group in your organization is not seeing an option in the label policy that you intended, such as a default or mandatory label, check the order of the sensitivity label policies.
+To re-order the label policies, select a sensitivity label policy > choose the ellipsis on the right > **Move down** or **Move up**.

 ![Move option on the page for sensitivity label policies](media/sensitivity-label-policy-priority.png)